nadeemiimt/bulkoperation/README.md

 Note:-

 Insert support parent and child insertion but only one condition it supports only one child attribute child can be single object or list of object.

 Delete supports on single entity either parent or child it doesn't support both if they are passed in list.

+Fore more info or help mail me on mohdnadeem@yahoo.com